 Mexican Baked Eggs are cooked in one skillet and make a delicious breakfast or dinner!
 Low calorie and high protein, it’s the perfect healthy meal.

 As a Mexican food lover, I am always looking for ways to flavor my food with a Mexican flare.
 These Mexican Baked Eggs are made in one skillet, which is great for cleanup, and they have the perfect spicy flavor.
 This meal is incredibly healthy so you can feel good feeding it to your family for breakfast, brunch, or dinner!
 I make it at least a few times a month and my husband is always asking when we will be having it next.
 My husband and I usually eat two eggs each, and the kids are happy with one; it’s the perfect egg recipe for dinner!

 How to make Mexican Baked Eggs:

-- Roundup all your ingredients for the Mexican Baked Eggs and preheat your oven.
+- Roundup all of the ingredients for the Mexican Baked Eggs and preheat your oven.